 When you are in Fillmore - Kanosh, you'll notice that it is more blue-collar than most other communities in America.
 44.47% of Fillmore - Kanosh’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fillmore - Kanosh is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Fillmore - Kanosh who work in management occupations (9.81%), sales jobs (9.76%), and farm management occupations (6.43%).

-Because of many things, Fillmore - Kanosh is a great place for families with children to consider.
-First of all, many other families with children live here, making Fillmore - Kanosh a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fillmore - Kanosh has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Fillmore - Kanosh is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fillmore - Kanosh’s overall crime rate is lower than average for the country.

 The education level of Fillmore - Kanosh citizens is a little higher than the average for US cities and towns: 22.11% of adults in Fillmore - Kanosh have at least a bachelor's degree.